swiftlang/swift-evolution/proposals/0516-iterable.md

-However, it predates the introduction of `~Copyable` and `~Escapable`, and is fundamentally based around copyable elements, posing a limitation on working with `Span` types, inline arrays, and other types for collections of noncopyable elements.
+However, it predates the introduction of `~Copyable` and `~Escapable`, and is fundamentally based around copyable elements, posing a limitation on working with `Span` types, inline arrays, and other types that use the newer noncopyable and nonescapable features.

 Protocols can have requirements loosened on them, such as with the introduction of `~Copyable` to `Equatable` in [SE-0499](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0499-support-non-copyable-simple-protocols.md),